 3. Hot Pretzels with an array of dipping sauces

-Warm pretzels are another way to get your guests settled and happy.
-There’s nothing quite like a hot snack to settle down hungry stomachs.
-Pretzels with an array of dipping sauces are a prime choice because they allow the guest to choose how they want to set the tone for arrival with their own sauce.
-Some potential sauces are mustard, spicy cheese, and caramel.
-The best part?
-Pretzels are associated with sports games and lots of energy, meaning that your guests will be pumped up for all of the noise!
+Warm pretzels are another way to make your guests happy right out of the gate.
+There’s nothing quite like a hot pretzel as a vehicle to consume condiments.
+Pretzels with an array of dipping sauces are a prime choice because they allow the guest to choose how they want to set the tone of not just their pretzel but the whole weekend ahead.
+I recommend mustard, spicy cheese, and caramel – for pretty much everything in life but definitely for hot pretzels.

 4. Tequila Celebration Kit